← The Spine

 What it is

-Each morning, The Spine pulls top stories from eight mainstream outlets (left, center, and right of center) and asks Claude to produce one integrated story per cluster of related coverage.
+Each morning, The Spine pulls top stories from ten mainstream outlets (left, center, and right of center) and asks Claude to produce one integrated story per cluster of related coverage.
 The shared facts lead.
 The narrative flows.
 Where coverage diverged, the divergence is called out inline, not in a separate "what each side is saying" box.
 Where both sides missed something, we flag it.
 Every source is linked.

 The article layout is the product.
 The left side of every story is a "spine" tracing the verifiable facts of the piece: vote tallies, dollar figures, dates, direct quotes.
 You can read just the spine to get the factual skeleton, or read the right-side narrative for the full picture.